Hearing Aids at Alabama Hearing Associates

 Hearing aids can be reprogrammed, which is advantageous because often hearing loss is not static, but continues to change with time.
 You may notice a degradation in your hearing over the years, or it may be identified at a routine appointment.
 In either case, having your hearing aids reprogrammed will allow them to continue to perform optimally for your hearing needs, instead of purchasing brand new devices.

-However, be forewarned: some of the lower cost brands, such as those purchased at Walmart, Sam’s Club and Costco, are “locked” and therefore cannot be reprogrammed.
-Before purchasing a hearing aid, it is best to ask if it is “locked” or “unlocked,” so you know if you can extend the life of the device by having it reprogrammed over time.
+“However, be forewarned: some lower cost brands and private-label brands, such as those purchased at Sam’s Club, Costco, Miracle-Ear, Beltone, and Audibel (to name a few), might be “locked.”
+Locked hearing aids cannot be reprogrammed at unaffiliated clinics.
+Before purchasing a hearing aid, it is best to ask if it is “locked” or “unlocked,” so you know if you can extend the life of the device by having it reprogrammed if you go elsewhere.”

 How long does it take to repair a hearing aid?

 As with all electronic devices, sometimes an issue occurs and a repair is required.
-At Alabama Hearing Associates, we offer a “Continued Care & Coverage Plan” that allows you to have the support of a hearing expert throughout the year.
+At Alabama Hearing Associates, we offer a “Continued Care Treatment Plan” that allows you to have the support of a hearing expert throughout the year.
 If an issue arises, you can reach out to us for assessment.
 Often, our “speed of light” repair specialists can resolve the problem within 2 business days.
 In some cases, however, intensive repairs are required and the device may need to go back to the manufacturer.
 Resolution of these more significant issues may take 10-14 days.

 How do you maintain a hearing aid?